DIE-SOFT/die-soft.github.io/_posts/2024-08-11-devlog-pathfinding.md

 ---

-title: Pathfinding in a 2D Platformer Context
+title: Pathfinding in a 2D Platformer
-description: Going into all the details of our how Little Nemo's buddy pathfinding is achieved.
+description: An end-to-end look at how pathfinding is achieved in Little Nemo.
-image: /assets/todo-preview.png
+image: /assets/2024-08-11-preview.png

 ---